MatthiasGwiozda/shopping-list/documentation/usage.md

 ## Meals
 You may define meals with recipes and ingredients.
 The advantage of this feature is that you won't need to remember the ingredients of a meal everytime when creating a shopping - list.
-You will just chose the meals and the shopping - list will generate a shopping list with all necessary items.
+You will just chose the meals and the shopping - list will generate a shopping list with all necessary ingredients.

 ### Creation of new meals
 - To create a meal click on the "Add new ➕" - Button.